 He is a fellow of IEEE, American Association for Artificial Intelligence, International Association for Pattern Recognition, Association for Computing Machinery, American Association for the Advancement of Science, and International Society for Optical Engineering.
-He has served on the editorial boards of the journals IEEE Transactions on Pattern Analysis and Machine Intelligence; Computer Vision, Graphics, and Image Processing; Journal of Mathematical Imaging and Vision; Journal of Pattern Analysis and Applications; Int.
-Journal of Imaging Systems and Technology; and Journal of Information Science and Technology, and as guest coeditor of Artificial Intelligence Journal's 1995 special issue on vision.
+He has served on the editorial boards of the journals IEEE Transactions on Pattern Analysis and Machine Intelligence; Computer Vision and Image Understanding; Journal of Mathematical Imaging and Vision; Journal of Pattern Analysis and Applications; Int.
+Journal of Imaging Systems and Technology; Journal of Information Science and Technology; and IEE Japan Transactions on Electrical and Electronic Engineering; and a guest coeditor of the Artificial Intelligence Journal's special issue on vision.